stonepros/stone/doc/radosgw/multisite.rst

 Set a Zone
 ~~~~~~~~~~

-Configuring a zone involves specifying a series of Ceph Object Gateway
+Configuring a zone involves specifying a series of Stone Object Gateway
 pools.
 For consistency, we recommend using a pool prefix that is the
 same as the zone name.
 See
 `Pools <http://docs.ceph.com/en/latest/rados/operations/pools/#pools>`__